GeorgeOsborn97/CI_Project_3/README.md

    - ASUS ZenBook
 #### Validation
 The code was put into pythonchecker.com a link to which can be found [here](https://www.pythonchecker.com/) As you can see from the two images the highest score was a 92% and the lowest 82% which upon their rating system is regarded as excellent.
-All of the code was put through this checker i have purposely only included images of the highest and lowest scores as to avoid clutter.
-All other results sat in between these two figures.
+All of the code was put through this checker I have purposely only included images of the highest and lowest scores as to avoid clutter.
+All other results sit in between these two figures.
 ![Validatio High](assets/validation-high.png)
 ![Validation Low](assets/validation-low.png)